-- Basis for Addition.
-Personnel and visitors can wear Face Coverings and maintain at least six feet of physical distance from people in different Households at all times.when distancing cannot be maintained.
+- a.
+Basis for Addition.
+Personnel and visitors can wear Face Coverings when distancing cannot be maintained.
 And outdoor activities are safer than indoor activities.
 Finally, the number, frequency and proximity of contacts can be minimized through capacity limitations and the risk of virus transmission can reduced through other health protocols. - b.
 Description and Conditions.
 Outdoor museums, outdoor historical sites, and outdoor public gardens (for example, the Botanical Gardens and Japanese Tea Garden) may reopen to the public-and individuals may leave their residence and travel to visit these locations-subject to the following conditions: - 1.
 Only outdoor spaces may be open to the public, except for restrooms as provided below. - 2.
 All Personnel and visitors are subject to the general Face Covering requirements in Health Officer Order No. C19-12, including as that order may be amended in the future; - 3.
 Physical distancing (recommended distance is six feet) must be maintained at all times other than between members of the same Household; - 4.
-Public restrooms, if any, must - a. be routinely cleaned throughout the day, - b. have soap and paper towels, and - c. have signs promoting handwashing; - The facility should provide for contactless payment systems, if feasible (but under San Francisco's Legal Tender Law, customers must be allowed to pay with cash); and - 6.
-Signage must be posted at each public entrance to inform all Personnel and customers that they must: not enter if they are experiencing COVID-19 symptoms (list the symptoms in the San Francisco Optional COVID-19 Health Screening Form for non-personnel (Attachment A-2);), maintain a minimum six-foot distance from one another while in the facility or location, and not shake hands or engage in any unnecessary physical contact (sample signs are available online at https://sf.gov/outreach-toolkit-coronavirus-covid-19;).
+Public restrooms, if any, must - a. be routinely cleaned throughout the day, - b. have soap and paper towels, and - c. have signs promoting handwashing; - 5.
+The facility should provide for contactless payment systems, if feasible (but under San Francisco's Legal Tender Law, customers must be allowed to pay with cash); and - 6.
+Signage must be posted at each public entrance to inform all Personnel and customers that they must: not enter if they are experiencing COVID-19 symptoms (list the symptoms in the San Francisco Optional COVID-19 Health Screening Form for non-personnel (Attachment A-2)), maintain a minimum six-foot distance from one another while in the facility or location, and not shake hands or engage in any unnecessary physical contact (sample signs are available online at https://sf.gov/outreach-toolkit-coronavirus-covid-19).